9 Sights in Inverness, United Kingdom (with Map and Images)

 Redcastle, historically known as Edirdovar and Ederdour, is a medieval castle in Killearnan on the Black Isle, northern Scotland.
 It is so named from the colour of the stone of which it is built.
 The castle is now in a state of ruinous disrepair, although it is protected as a category B listed building.

 Inverness Museum and Art Gallery is a museum and gallery on Castle Wynd in Inverness in the Highlands of Scotland.
-Admission is free.
+There is no entry charge to the museum and art gallery but donations are welcome.
 The collection and facilities are managed by High Life Highland on behalf of Highland Council.

 Share